YehoanatnEzra/System-Level-Computing-Projects/User-Level Thread Management Library/README.md

 # **User-Level Thread Management Library**
-This project is a user-level thread management library for a Linux-based operating system.
-It provides efficient thread management, including creation, scheduling, and termination, without relying on OS-level threading mechanisms.
+This project is a user-level thread management library for Linux-based operating systems.
+It provides efficient thread management, including thread creation, scheduling, blocking, and termination, without relying on OS-level threading mechanisms.

 ## **Project Overview**
 This library enables user-level thread management independently of the operating system, utilizing Round-Robin scheduling with fixed time slices and preemptive context switching via signals and timers (setitimer, sigaction).
-It supports essential thread operations such as creation, blocking, and termination while providing efficient sleep functionality for suspending threads for a defined number of quanta.
-The implementation is optimized with data structures like a ready queue, a sleep map, and a min-heap for managing thread IDs.
+It supports essential thread operations such as creation, blocking, and termination, while also providing efficient sleep functionality, allowing threads to suspend themselves for a defined number of quanta.
+The implementation is optimized using efficient data structures, including a ready queue, a sleep map, and a min-heap for managing thread IDs.

 ## **Features**
 - **Thread Lifecycle Management** – Create, block, resume, and terminate threads.
-= **Preemptive Scheduling – Automatic** thread switching via timers.
+- **Preemptive Scheduling** – Automatic thread switching via timers.
--- **Sleep Functionality** – Threads can voluntarily sleep for a defined duration.
+- **Sleep Functionality** – Threads can voluntarily sleep for a defined duration.
 - **Optimized Performance** – Efficient scheduling and thread ID management.
 - **User-Level Implementation** – No dependency on the pthread library.
 ---